make-money-online-without-investment/.github/profile/README.md

 ## 4. Ways to Earn Money from Upload Movies on Telegram

-Here are some common methods people use to **earn money from upload movies on Telegram**:
+Here are some common methods people use to **earn money from uploading movies on Telegram**:

 ### 💰 1.
 Short Link Monetization